Get the full, updated Good Morning America book club book list here, with bonus videos and personal recommendations for the best GMA books.

 - INSTANT NEW YORK TIMES BESTSELLER

 The Other Black Girl is about the tension between two young Black women in the white world of New York City book publishing.
-Nella is sick of being the only Black employee at Wagner Books, so she’s exceitd when Harlem-bred Hazel starts working there.
+Nella is sick of being the only Black employee at Wagner Books, so she’s excited when Harlem-bred Hazel starts working there.

-Then, a string of uncomfortable events elevates Hazel’s position, and Nella is left behind, with nasty messages at her desk.
+Then, a string of uncomfortable events elevates Hazel's position, and Nella is left behind, with nasty messages at her desk.
 She realizes how much is at stake in this social workplace thriller.
+It went a bit astray for me, but so many others LOVE this one.

 The Personal Librarian by Marie Benedict and Victoria Christopher Murray